-- 1. Power down the server and unplug the power cord. - 2.
+- 1. Power down the chassis and unplug the AC power cord. - 2.
 Push the release tab (on the back of the power supply) as illustrated. - 3.
 Pull the power supply out using the handle provided. - 4.
-Push the new power supply module into the power bay until it clicks into place. - 5.
+Push the new power supply module into the power bay until you hear a click. - 5.
 Plug the AC power cord back into the module and power up the server.

-Figure 6-12.
-Changing the Power Supply
+Figure 6-14: Changing the Power Supply